kiba/Writings/fac/chp27_dwarven_affair.md

 The dwarves who just had been pushing forward the carts explained to the party the need to load materials onto a set of wheeled platforms on grooved tracks; a railway system.
 They said that they're working on an above ground train station, but for now this will do.

 Then the laborer started to push the cart into the platform and beckoned the party to ride the platform as well.
-From there, it was a quick ride to the trade warehouse.
+From there, it was a quick ride to the trade district.

 ***